 |Nutritional Guidelines (per serving)|

 Roasted garlic soup is typically served with cheeses, but this vegan soup skips the cheese and offers extra flavor instead.
-The recipe combines two of my favorite ingredients: garlic and lemon.
+The recipe combines two favorite ingredients: garlic and lemon.
 It takes a bit of time to make, owing to the roasted garlic, but it's well worth your effort.
 Lemon soups have the lightness and brightness that some savory soups miss.
 This vegan soup recipe joins the savory of garlic with lemon for a fresh-tasting finish.

 - 1 large head garlic